Open-World Distributed Robot Self-Localization with Transferable Visual Vocabulary and Both Absolute and Relative

-An ablation study was conducted to observe the effects of individual components, including the relative edge feature (Section \ref{sec:relative}) and region merging technique (Section \ref{sec:merging}).
-Table \ref{tab:A} lists the results of all combinations of the proposed and baseline methods with and without viewpoint-planning (VP).
-Notably, the proposed method yielded a superior performance compared to the other methods.
-The technique of region merging (Section \ref{sec:merging}) contributed to reduce the number of nodes while retaining the VPR performance.
-The number of nodes was reduced from 19.8 to 7.2 per S2G on average, which results in the reduction of computation time for VPR from 0.82 ms to 0.16 ms. Particularly, the use of edge feature and the NBV module often significantly boosted the VPR performance.
+An ablation study was conducted to observe the effects of individual components, including the relative edge feature (Section \ref{sec:relative}) and the region merging technique (Section \ref{sec:merging}).
+Table \ref{tab:A} presents the results for all combinations of the proposed and baseline methods with and without viewpoint planning (VP).
+Notably, the proposed method demonstrated superior performance compared to other methods.
+The region merging technique (Section \ref{sec:merging}) contributed to reducing the number of nodes while retaining VPR performance.
+Specifically, the number of nodes was reduced from an average of 19.8 to 7.2 per S2G, which resulted in a reduction in computation time for VPR from 0.82 ms to 0.16 ms. Particularly, the use of the edge feature and the NBV module often significantly enhanced VPR performance.